eigenfoo/old-eigenfoo.github.io/_posts/2019-09-20-prob-prog-libraries.md

 ## A Zoo of Probabilistic Programming Libraries

+Links to the relevant source code where appropriate.

 ### Stan

 Very easy answers to all of these questions: literally everything is implemented